isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_aug.rst

 **The Shiny App**

 Now we'll move on to the description of the app.
-When you create a new Shiny project in RStudio, two main files are created: 'ui.R' and 'server.R'.
-Additionally, I created one more called 'global.R'.  'ui.R' contains the code needed to build the html interface. 'server.R' contains the code that responds to the interface, and 'global.R' contains the functions that build the query, call BigQuery, and plot the results.
+When creating a new Shiny project in RStudio, two main files are created: 'ui.R' and 'server.R'.
+Additionally, I created one more called 'global.R'.
+The 'ui.R' file contains the code needed to build the html interface, 'server.R' contains the code that responds to the interface, and 'global.R' contains the functions that build the query, call the BigQuery API, and plot the results.

-Starting with the interface found in 'ui.R', the `googleAuthR <https://github.com/MarkEdmondson1234/googleAuthR>`_ package was used to perform authorization.
-To do this, first a button is added to the interface using googleAuthUI("loginButton").
-The project ID was collected using the textInput widget, this is done because even after logging in, we still need to tell BigQuery what project we'd like to bill.
-Cohorts are selected using the selectInput widget, which is like a drop down menu of TCGA studies.
+Starting with the interface found in 'ui.R', the `googleAuthR <https://github.com/MarkEdmondson1234/googleAuthR>`_ package was used to perform authorization, using the googleAuthUI("loginButton").
+Next, the project ID was collected using the textInput widget, we need this because even after logging in, we still need to tell BigQuery what project we'd like to bill.
+Then, patient cohorts are selected using the selectInput widget, which is like a drop down menu of TCGA studies.
 And lastly, we have a textInput widget to specify the gene symbol.
 At the bottom of the interface is an actionButton called submit that kicks off the work.